davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 ## Routing parameters
-You can configure the way Luigi tackles routing in your application in the `routing:` section of the configuration file.
+You can configure the way AppLaunchpad tackles routing in your application in the `routing:` section of the configuration file.
 For example, you can choose the routing strategy to apply in your application as either hash or path location routing.

 ### disableBrowserHistory
   - **type** boolean